tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

     <a href="https://tdody.github.io/assets/img/2019-06-24-Logistic-Regression/output_37_0.png"><img src="https://tdody.github.io/assets/img/2019-06-24-Logistic-Regression/output_37_0.png"></a>
 </figure>

 Finally, we now generate a few datasets with complex decision boundaries.
-The idea is to test the ability of the logistic regression to adapt to mode complex situations.
+The idea is to test the ability of the logistic regression to adapt to more complex situations.

 ```python
 n_samples = 300